highcharts/sonification-studio/README.md

 # Highcharts Sonification Studio

 Edit data and create charts and sonifications.
-Developed by [Highcharts](https://www.highcharts.com).
+Developed by Highsoft, the company behind [Highcharts](https://www.highcharts.com).
 Designed in collaboration with [Georgia Institute of Technology](https://www.gatech.edu/).
 Read more and see it live at [sonification.highcharts.com](https://sonification.highcharts.com).

 ## License

 This project is licensed under the open source BSD 3-Clause license, but makes use of the proprietary Highcharts library.
-A suitable [Highcharts license](https://highcharts.com) is required for all commercial use.
+A suitable [Highcharts license](https://highcharts.com) is required for all commercial use or distribution.
 This is important if you are making forks or installing the tool on your own servers.
+See [LICENSE.md](https://github.com/highcharts/sonification-studio/blob/master/LICENSE.md) for more information.

 ## Develop